 With their built-in interactivity, Jupyter Notebooks allow you to easily design a variety of exercises and problems that will provide students with unique opportunities to practice and apply what they have learned while developing their computational thinking skills.
-Find out below our four keys to design effective exercise worksheets with Jupyter Notebooks.

 Discover the notebook-based exercise worksheets of Guillaume Anciaux in his civil engineering course

 Four keys for effective exercise worksheets in notebooks

 In this section, we draw on the literature on problem solving and computing education to provide you with four essential keys to design effective exercise worksheets with Jupyter notebooks.

 The literature on problem solving has shown that starting worksheets with simpler highly-guided exercises but progressively increasing the level complexity while gradually decreasing the amount of guidance improves students’ performance on complex problem solving.
 Called scaffolding, this approach is also effective with programming activities (Robins, 2019), where designing a program to solve a problem can be classified among the most complex tasks from a cognitive point of view.
 How to proceed in practice?

 In practice, this means that when students learn to solve complex problems, they will highly benefit from introductory tasks such as recall quiz questions, worked examples and simpler or more structured problems.
 In the context of programming, starting your exercise worksheets with code reading activities, followed by activities with code to modify or to complete is therefore likely to be more effective than starting directly with activities requiring students to write code from scratch.